 Rob Hamilton @ ccrma

 Ph.D.
-Candidate in Computer-based Music Theory and Acoustics
+Computer-based Music Theory and Acoustics

 CCRMA, Department of Music, Stanford University